 With life experiences, we notice that change is a constant factor and that there are different ways to move through the cycles of impermanence.
-Yet we are also aware that some behavioral patterns are very difficult to change.
+Yet we are also aware that some behavioral patterns are very difficult to change into healthier habits.

 How many times have you wished for making a change, in your diet for example, and realized that no matter how inspired you are to make that change, as clear as it may be, as simple as it may look, it will be very challenging to make the shift.
 The mind can understand the benefit of the transition.
 Yet the emotional body continues to scream for its comfort food and the familiar sensations that goes with it.